Updated June 27, 2022

-Children and adolescents aged 5 years and older are now eligible to get a COVID-19 vaccine.
-Similar to adults, children need two doses, at least three weeks apart, to be considered fully vaccinated.
-Everyone under 18 must get the Pfizer vaccine.
+Children and adolescents aged 6 months and older are eligible to get a COVID-19 vaccine.
+Children can get the Pfizer or Moderna vaccine.

 Why should children get vaccinated?